hauptem/F5-Multisite-Dashboard/README.md

 ## Troubleshooting

 **Cannot connect to Front-end"**
-- Verify that iRule `LTM_Dashboard-Frontend_v1.7_irule` has been applied to the Front-end virtualserver
+- Verify that the Front-end iRule has been applied to the Front-end virtualserver
 - Verify `datagroup-dashboard-clients` contains client IP addresses or client subnets
 - Verify that APM is setting variable `session.custom.dashboard.auth` to `1` upon successful authentication